volodymyr-siedykh/volodymyr-siedykh/README.md

-# Volodymyr | Front-End Developer & UX/UI Designer
+# Volodymyr Siedykh | Front-End Developer & UX/UI Designer

 👋 Hey there!
 I'm Volodymyr, a skilled Front-End Developer and UX/UI Designer based in Ukraine with 3+ years of experience.